What would you do if you had access to a hive mind?

 Coined by the Consortium for Service Innovation, intelligent swarming brings service agents together with experts who can help them resolve a customer’s request or issue.
 This means a customer only ever interacts with one agent, instead of being passed like a baton from one tier to another.

 But the agent isn’t alone in resolving the issue.
 They have a team composed of coworkers with different skillsets, who brainstorm together to resolve the problem.
-Then that agent passes that solution on to the customer — and that solution is captured and made available (a la a framework like KCS) to other agents and customers who might run aground on the same issue.
+Then that agent passes that solution on to the customer.
+And that solution is captured and made available — such as in a knowledge base article or another Knowledge Centered Service solution — to others who might run aground on the same issue.

 Tiered support is a pretty weak structure in an information ecosystem where customers expect answers yesterday.
-Not only do they get passed from one support agent to the next, waiting for someone to provide them with a response, let alone the one they’re looking for, they often have to repeat themselves ad nauseum, adding to their frustration.
+Not only are they passed from one agent to the next, they often have to repeat themselves, adding to their frustration.

 “The idea that anyone in support could ‘earn the right not to have to talk with customers’ (a common attitude in higher tiers) is a ridiculous notion,” he writes in a 2012 blog post for Think HDI.
 “Customer support is, after all, about supporting customers.”

 Still, it’s not difficult to see why they might want to escape.
-Because of an increase in self-service options, driven by internal knowledge management initiatives and external customer demand, support agents are naturally getting the most difficult questions simply because they’re new and haven’t been addressed before.
+An increase in self-service options that help customers resolve known issues themselves, driven by internal knowledge management initiatives and external customer demand.
+This means your support team is naturally getting the most complex issues simply because those cases are new and haven’t been addressed before.

-Thankfully, the Intelligent Swarming methodology is a solution for just such a perfect customer support storm.
+Thankfully, swarm intelligence is a solution for just such a perfect customer support storm.

 How Does Intelligent Swarming Work?